LEEDASILVA/go-web/README.md

 # go-web

-This is a small web project here you can create a file view it or edit.
+This is a small web project here you can create a file, view it or edit.
 - For exemple, you can edit a html file and see the feedback when reload the page

 ## How to run: